frenck/spook/documentation/template_functions/fnmatch_filter.md

 * - `?`
   - Matches any single character
 * - `[seq]`
-  - Matches any character in sequence
+  - Matches any character present in this sequence
 * - `[!seq]`
-  - Matches any character not in sequence
+  - Matches any character not present in this sequence
 ```

 The sequence of characters in `[seq]` can be a range, for example: `[a-z]` or `[0-9]`, or a list of characters, for example: `[abc]` or `[123]`.